s-fleck/lgr/cran-comments.md

 ## Comments

-Maintenance release with minor improvements and fixes
+Maintenance release with minor improvements and fixes (including a timezone issue that trigger CRAN errors on mcOS)